Bridge the gap between training and a professional career

 We have not traditionally been able to make an Apprenticeship work alongside a full-time college course load.

 Pay: Minimum wage for an average of 28 or 40 hours/week, depending on the department.
-Minimum wage in Chicago, IL is set to be $15/hr as of July 1st, 2021.

 Benefits: Eligibility for Steppenwolf's part-time dental plan, paid sick time, vision insurance and a pre-tax Chicago Transit Authority card.